 Testicular ultrasound is usually done to

-evaluate a mass or pain in the testicles for possible cancer.
+check a mass or pain in the testicles for cancer.
 Young men with a

-testicular mass or pain should be evaluated immediately by a doctor.
+testicular mass or pain should be checked right away by a doctor.
 Testicular

 cancer is the most common cancer in young men.